 In a matter of minutes you've just published your very first Google Website Builder site.
 Congratulations!

 - GMB to website builder, but not reverse.
 Changes made to the business information here does not flow back to the GMB listing info.
-However, edits to the listing flow do through to the site.
+However, edits to the listing do flow through to the site.

 Those edits can be by you OR members of the public!
 This emphasises the importance of claiming and keeping on top of your listings!